cswin/AWC/README.md

 * albumentations

 ### Usage
-1. uncompress the sample data from the data folder
+1. Get the data from https://refuge.grand-challenge.org and go to src/data_preprocess/generate_ROI.py

 2. Train the model: